aslamshkh/Mobile-Sales-Dashboard/README.md

 </details>

 <details>
 <summary>7.
-Final Load**</summary>
+Final Load</summary>

  Renamed the cleaned query and applied changes using:
  **Home > Close & Apply**
  Data was successfully loaded into Power BI for modeling and visualization.

 </details>

 ---

 ## Data Exploration and Key Insights

-After completing the data cleaning and transformation steps, I explored the dataset using Power BI visuals and DAX measures to uncover trends in sales performance, customer behavior, and brand dynamics.
+After completing the data cleaning and transformation steps, I explored the dataset using Power BI visuals and DAX measures to uncover trends in sales performance, customer behavior, a nd brand dynamics.
 The following insights were identified:

 - Sales remained consistent across the three-year period, with slight dips observed in February and September.
 - Thursday and Saturday emerged as the highest-performing days in terms of total sales volume.